apache/beam/learning/tour-of-beam/learning-content/core-transforms/map/pardo-one-to-one/description.md

 ```
 // The input PCollection of Strings.
-PCollection<String> words = ...;
+PCollection<String> input = ...;

 // The DoFn to perform on each element in the input PCollection.
 static class ComputeWordLengthFn extends DoFn<String, Integer> { ... }

-// Apply a ParDo to the PCollection "words" to compute lengths for each word.
+// Apply a ParDo to the PCollection "input" to compute lengths for each word.
-PCollection<Integer> wordLengths = words.apply(
+PCollection<Integer> wordLengths = input.apply(
     ParDo
     .of(new ComputeWordLengthFn()));        // The DoFn to perform on each element, which
                                             // we define above.